These homemade Candied Pecans are more addicting than potato chips, and make an easy and fantastic treat for parties or gifts for the holidays!

 How to Make Candied Pecans

 There’s only a few steps to making these candied nuts.
-Here’s a brief summary (scroll down for the detailed printable.)
+Here’s a brief summary:

-- Beat the egg whites to soft peaks and add in the vanilla and granulated sugar.
+- Beat the egg whites.
+Beat the egg whites to soft peaks and add in the vanilla and granulated sugar.

-- Toss in the pecans and coat thoroughly.
+- Add in the pecans.
+Toss in the pecans and coat thoroughly.

-- Pour melted butter on a greased baking sheet, then spread the pecans on top in an even layer.
+- Spread on baking sheet with butter.
+Pour melted butter on a greased baking sheet, then spread the pecans on top in an even layer.

-- Cook for 40 minutes, tossing them every 10 minutes.
+- Bake and Stir.
+Bake at 325F for 40 minutes, stirring them every 10 minutes.

 - 3 egg whites